ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 ![](/images/lrr-ru/decompresslog.png)

-The line `ProgressiveDecompress(' ', 3) -> 7257e998` is very interesting (side note, notice the ' ', that's because we removed the `cd.key` yet it still works) as it shows that the 2nd argument can be `3` as well. `7257e998` is basically my default case in the code that sets `result = (DWORD)"LAYL";`.
+The line `ProgressiveDecompress(' ', 3) -> 7257e998` is very interesting (side note, notice the ' ', that's because we removed the `cd.key`, yet it still works) as it shows that the 2nd argument can be `3` as well. `7257e998` is basically my default case in the code that sets `result = (DWORD)"LAYL";`.
 Since we're covering only `case 2`, a bogus value is returned.
 Xrefing `ProgressiveDecompress_24` shows a caller that pushes `3` to the stack as argument and requires the function to return `0x0043002F`.

 ![](/images/lrr-ru/lastdecompresscall.png)